alexkratzer/autohomestack/docs/level_field/light_control.md

 The aluminium profile mounting design.

+I used `tinkercad` which is for free, runs in browser and is easy to use.

 ![light_control_paulmann_duo_holder](light_control_paulmann_duo_holder.png)

+If you want to download the stl file [klick here](https://github.com/alexkratzer/autohomestack/tree/master/stl_print)

 Now the slicing.

-I used the following parameters:
+There I used `Ultimaker Cura` with the following parameters:

 * Infill Density:           40%
 * Printing Temperature:     200C